fantauzzi/census-classification/README.md

 - *determine the classification metrics* in function [eval_model()](https://github.com/fantauzzi/census-classification/blob/c48386e80898bd2eb125695bc2439ab93afdba36/src/train.py#L63)

-The *script that takes in the data, process it, trains the model and saves it and the encoder* is [`src/train.py`](https://github.com/fantauzzi/census-classification/blob/main/src/train.py)
+The *script that takes in the data, processes it, trains the model and saves it and the encoder* is [`src/train.py`](https://github.com/fantauzzi/census-classification/blob/main/src/train.py)

 **Note**: the library used to make and optimize the model, CatBoost, does the categorical encoding